D

 Insurance & Risk Transfer

-Risk Management Framework: Domino’s Pizza, Inc. maintains insurance coverage for workers’ compensation, general liability, and owned and non-owned automobile liabilities for certain periods.
-Insurance Coverage: The Company is generally responsible for up to $1.0 million per occurrence for workers’ compensation, up to $2.0 million per occurrence for general liability, and between $500,000 and $5.5 million per occurrence for owned and non-owned automobile liabilities, depending on the policy year and line of coverage.
-Total insurance limits under these retention programs range up to $112.5 million per occurrence for general liability and owned and non-owned automobile liabilities.
-Casualty insurance reserves are based on undiscounted independent actuarial estimates.
+• Insurance Coverage: Domino’s Pizza, Inc. maintains insurance coverage for workers’ compensation, general liability, and owned and non-owned automobile liabilities.
+The Company is generally responsible for up to $1.0 million per occurrence for workers’ compensation, up to $2.0 million per occurrence for general liability, and between $2.0 million and $5.5 million per occurrence for owned and non-owned automobile liabilities, depending on the policy year.
+Total insurance limits range up to $112.5 million per occurrence for general liability and automobile liabilities.